COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 <div style="text-align: justify">
 When citing the content of this report, please cite as:
-Clodomir Santana, Federico Botta, Hugo Barbosa, Filippo Privitera, Ronaldo Menezes, and Riccardo Di Clemenete (2020), Analysis of human mobility in the UK during the COVID-19 pandemic, https://covid19-uk-mobility.github.io/First-report
+Clodomir Santana, Federico Botta, Hugo Barbosa, Filippo Privitera, Ronaldo Menezes, and Riccardo Di Clemenete (2020), Analysis of socioeconomic aspects related to mobility patterns in the UK during the COVID-19 pandemic, https://covid19-uk-mobility.github.io/Second-report